Inquest into the Death of Joshua Fredrik VAN MALSSEN

 Coroner's recommendations

-1. The PTA should take immediate steps to ensure transit officers are keenly aware that persons being detained in the prone position are at grave risk of experiencing positional asphyxia and the need to minimise the time people spend in that position, including liaison with WAPOL, revision of the Defensive Tactics manual with more detailed guidance, concrete examples of risk factors, inclusion of Josh's case circumstances and lessons learned, emphasis that prone position time must be minimized, and provision of regular refresher training with practical scenarios
+- The PTA should take immediate steps to ensure transit officers are keenly aware that persons being detained in the prone position are at grave risk of experiencing positional asphyxia and the need to minimise the time people spend in that position, including: liaising with WAPOL to determine applicable resources and policies; revising the Defensive Tactics Manual to be more detailed and prescriptive with concrete examples of risk factors and signs/symptoms; including information about Josh's case and lessons learned; and emphasising persons must only be restrained in prone position for as short a time as possible

-2. The PTA should consider providing contextualised life support training to transit officers during their Transit Officer Recruit Training program and annual refresher courses
+- The PTA should consider providing contextualised life support training to transit officers during the Transit Officer Recruit Training program and during annual refresher courses

-3. The PTA should reassess ASP Hinged Ultra-Cuff handcuffs currently issued to transit officers to determine whether they are fit for purpose when detaining persons of large build, and if not, whether an alternative type of restraint device should be made available
+- The PTA should reassess ASP Hinged Ultra-Cuff handcuffs to determine whether they are fit for purpose when detaining persons of large build, and if not, whether an alternative type of restraint device should be made available

-5. The PTA should ensure that a formal review is conducted following any critical incident involving transit guards where death or serious injury occurs, and that 'lessons learned' from such reviews are provided to all PTA transit officers
+- The PTA should ensure that a formal review is conducted following any critical incident involving transit guards where death or serious injury occurs, and that lessons learned from such reviews are provided to all PTA transit officers

 Full text